 UL Listed for Security

 UL hires professional safe crackers try and breach the security of safes.
-For Preimum home and gun safes, UL uses a variety of tests to breach the security of a safe.
+For premium home and gun safes, UL uses a variety of tests to breach the security of a safe and see if it can receive a UL safe rating.

 UL has the advantage of opening the safe door and removing the door panel to analyse the safe's security features and positions.
 Once they develop a strategic plan with measurements to more accurately attack the safe, they close the door and have 5 minutes to break-in.
 This 5 minute test is a timed test.
 If they take a break, the clock stops and restarts again once they begin the onslaught.